Codex Amiatinus: Description

-The symbol for it is written am or A (Wordsworth).
-It is preserved in an immense tome, measuring 19+1/4 in high, 13+3/8 in in breadth, and 7 in thick, and weighs over 75 lb – so impressive, as Hort says, as to fill the beholder with a feeling akin to awe.
+The designated siglum for the manuscript in most critical editions is written am or A (Wordsworth).
+It is preserved in an immense tome, measuring 19+1/4 in high, 13+3/8 in in breadth, and 7 in thick, and weighs over 75 lb – so impressive, as biblical scholar Fenton J. A. Hort says, as to fill the beholder with a feeling akin to awe.

 The Book of Psalms is provided in Jerome's third version, translated from the Hebrew, rather than in the pre-Jerome Roman Psalter then standard in English bibles, or in Jerome's second, Gallican version, that was to supplant his Hebraic Psalms in most Vulgate bibles from the 9th century onwards.
-By contrast with case in most of the rest of the Old Testament, the Amiatinus psalms text is commonly considered an inferior witness of Jerome's Versio juxta Hebraicum; the presence of the 'Columba' series of psalm headings, also found in the Cathach of St. Columba, demonstrates that an Irish psalter must have been its source; but the text differs in many places from the best Irish manuscripts.
-The New Testament is preceded by the Epistula Hieronymi ad Damasum, Prolegomena to the four Gospels.
+By contrast with most of the Old Testament, the Amiatinus psalms text is commonly considered an inferior witness to Jerome's Versio iuxta Hebraicum (Translation according to the Hebrew); the presence of the 'Columba' series of psalm headings, also found in the Cathach of St. Columba, demonstrates that an Irish psalter must have been its source; but the text differs in many places from the best Irish manuscripts.
+The New Testament is preceded by the Letter of Jerome to Pope Damasus, and the Prolegomena to the four Gospels.

-The Codex Amiatinus qualifies as an illuminated manuscript as it has some decoration including two full-page miniatures, but these show little sign of the usual insular style of Northumbrian art and are clearly copied from Late Antique originals.
+The Codex Amiatinus qualifies as an illuminated manuscript as it has some decoration including two full-page miniatures, but these show little sign of the usual insular style of Northumbrian art and are clearly copied from late antique originals.
 It contains 1,040 leaves of strong, smooth vellum, fresh-looking today despite their great antiquity, arranged in quires of four sheets, or quaternions.
+As noted by scholar Christopher de Hamel, "[t]he 1030 leaves of the Codex Amiatinus would have utilized the skins of 515 cattle" - although, as more than a third of the quaternions include two single sheets in place of one bifolio, this can only be an approximation.

-It is written in uncial characters, large, clear, regular, and beautiful, two columns to a page, and 43 or 44 lines to a column.
-A little space is often left between words, but the writing is in general continuous.
+The script is written in uncial characters, large, clear, and regular, two columns to a page, and 43 or 44 lines to a column.
+A little space is generally left between words, although the writing often appears almost continuous.
 The text is divided into sections, which in the Gospels correspond closely to the Ammonian Sections.
 There are no marks of punctuation, but the skilled reader was guided into the sense by stichometric, or verse-like, arrangement into cola and commata, which correspond roughly to the principal and dependent clauses of a sentence.
-From this manner of writing the script is believed to have been modeled upon the Codex Grandior of Cassiodorus, but it may go back, perhaps, even to St. Jerome.
+From this manner of writing the script is believed to have been modeled upon the (vetus latina) Codex Grandior of Cassiodorus, which Jarrow monastery possessed and may have been a model for illustrations and arrangement as well, but it may go back, perhaps, even to St. Jerome.